allgreed/kasprowicz.pro/content/posts/begin.md

 Look closely at the title.
 It's not 3 dots.
 It's a single ellipsis character, it's 0x2026 in UTF-16.
 Right...
 The question was `whoami` - and the answer is: just a humble hacker.

 ## How this was built
-OVH + Free tier hosting + Hugo + After-dark theme + ... h/s/m of customization
+domain bought via OVH + Free tier hosting + Hugo + ananke theme + ~3h of customization and scripting, the sources are [here](https://github.com/allgreed/kasprowicz.pro)
-TODO: Fill blank
-TODO: Add links

 ## ??? <- title of this section == TODO
 TODO

+**Edit:** I've decided to keep the above secion as is for entire eternity to remind me as well as you, dear reader, that now is better than never.